-So far, this is the best pellet grill for searing… With a 200-700 degree Fahrenheit internal temperature range.
+So far, this is the best pellet smoker for searing… With a 200-700 degree Fahrenheit internal temperature range.

-RecTeq also utilizes PID technology, for precise temperature control.
+RecTeq also utilizes PID technology, for precise control of your desired cooking temperature.

 Other special features include three handles and folding legs for easy transport, as well as one temperature probe.

 As for durability… The grill grates, heat deflector, fire pot, and drip pan are made with heavy-duty, 304 stainless steel.
 No need to worry about rust, here!

 We can’t say anything for sure on the exterior, though.
 It’s made with a powder-coated steel, but the grade used isn’t specified!

 For peace of mind, you’d be best keeping this cooker stored away when not in use.

 And at the time of writing, the RT-340 is priced at $599.00.

 4. Best Large Capacity Wood Pellet Grill: Traeger Timberline XL